pivotal-cf/docs-pks/backup-and-restore-intro.hbs.md

 ---

-This topic describes the back up and restore process for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI), and provides high-level considerations for implementing your back up and restore strategy for TKGI.
+This topic describes the back up and restore process for {{  vars.product_full }} ({{ vars.product_short }}), and provides high-level considerations for implementing your back up and restore strategy for TKGI.

 ##<a id="layers-tools"></a> Layers and Tools